highbyte/dotnet-6502/docs/systems/c64/libraries.md

 write lands, so a colour change in the middle of a line splits that line at the write's pixel position, as on hardware; the VIC-II reports each register write with its frame cycle for this.
 The other display registers (mode, scroll, 38/24-column, memory setup) are still sampled once per raster line, so a mid-line change to one of those becomes visible on the next line.
+Where a cycle's pixels land follows the chip: the display window's first pixel is 124 pixels into the raster line on both PAL and NTSC, taken from the VIC-II's display window at X 24 and where X 0 falls relative to the line's first cycle.
+How much border is drawn around that window is a presentation choice, since real sets showed different amounts.
+A colour register write is shown a few pixels away from the cycle boundary it lands on, by a per-variant amount calibrated against VICE.
 The rasterizer does hold a character row's 40 screen codes and colour nibbles the way the VIC-II does: fetched on the row's first line and shown for its remaining seven, so a screen write made after that fetch appears from the next row on.
 When a CPU read is stalled, the VIC-II